trinodb/trino/presto-docs/src/main/sphinx/connector/elasticsearch.rst

 ``elasticsearch.tls.keystore-path``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The path to the PEM or JKS key store.
-This file must be readable by the operating system user running Presto.
+This file must be readable by the operating system user running Trino.

 This property is optional.

 ``elasticsearch.tls.truststore-path``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The path to PEM or JKS trust store.
-This file must be readable by the operating system user running Presto.
+This file must be readable by the operating system user running Trino.

 This property is optional.